Texas ESA Laws: A Complete 2026 Guide (Housing, Travel & Workplace)

 - State you have a disability and that an ESA is necessary for you.

 - Be current.
-An ESA letter has validity for one year, so it is important for it to be up to date.
+An ESA letter has validity for one year, so it is important for it to be up-to-date.

 - Submit the letter when requesting housing accommodation: Provide it to your landlord or property manager when asking for your ESA to live with you.